EARL LOUIS STEWART

-was born in Baton Rouge, Louisiana, in 1950.
+Born in Baton Rouge, Louisiana, in 1950.
 His musical studies began with the piano at age six.
 By his twelfth birthday, he had learned to play the trumpet, winning him numerous honors.
 During his teenage years and early twenties, his trumpet prowess and musical acumen blended harmoniously, qualifying him to write musical arrangements and assimilate into pick-up bands with touring performers, such as Percy Sledge, Sly Johnson, Garland Green and King Floyd.

 He received his BS in Secondary Education from Southern University, Baton Rouge, studying under Walter Craig and the late jazz great Alvin Batiste at the Jazz Institute.
 He then received his MM and DMA in Composition from The University of Texas at Austin, studying with such luminaries as ethnomusicologist Gerard Behague, composers Karl Korte and Joseph Schwantner, and world-renowned orchestrator and author of Counterpoint (the late) Kent Kennan.

-For the past 40 years, he has been commited to the applications of advanced counterpoint in jazz and jazz derived styles.
+For the past 40 years, he has been committed to the applications of advanced counterpoint in jazz and jazz derived styles.
 Dr. Stewart proclaims the art of counterpoint is the combinations of melodies into a higher unit, which creates the harmony.
-"Europeans were masters of the contrapuntal technique, and it was foundational in the beginnings of thier musical developments.
+"Europeans were masters of the contrapuntal technique, and it was foundational in the beginnings of their musical developments.
 The music was principally polyphonic; in fact, the rhythmic composites of African-derived music enjoyed throughout the world is fundamentally polyphonic.
 By combining rhythm and melody in certain ways in the vernacular, one finds that baroque music is compatible."
 Understanding this principle has resulted in Dr. Stewart's creation of inumerous jazz fugues, inventions, and other contrapuntal creations in the style of African and African-derived music.

 Dr. Stewart’s works have been performed at venues in Louisiana, Texas, Massachusetts, New York, Alabama, North Carolina, California and Africa.
 The Second Annual Louisiana Composers’ Symposium (1975), presented by The New Orleans Public Schools Jazz Artist In Residence Program, showcased Stewart’s "An Appropriate Title," (Identity 6), performed by jazz great Julian 'Cannonball' Adderley and the Southern University Percussion Ensemble.